Crab: Phylogeny

 Crabs are not a single taxonomic group.
 Instead, alongside the Brachyura or true crabs, are multiple groups of the Anomura that are called crabs, including the hermit crabs, mole crabs, king crabs, and porcelain crabs.

 A distantly-related group of arthropods, the horseshoe crabs, with an armoured carapace but a quite different body plan, is a member of the Chelicerata, the group that includes the spiders and scorpions.

-The crab body form and associated behaviour has arisen independently at different times in multiple groups of decapod crustaceans (boldface in tree).
+The crab body form and associated behaviour have arisen independently at different times in multiple groups of decapod crustaceans (boldface in tree).

 Specific groups

 Chelicerata

-Horseshoe crabs (Xiphosura) are an ancient group, known from the late Ordovician of Canada, around 445 million years ago.
-Their bodies are divided into an anterior prosoma and a posterior opisthosoma, or abdomen.
-The upper surface of the prosoma is covered by a semicircular carapace, while the underside bears five pairs of walking legs and a pair of pincer-like chelicerae.
+Horseshoe crabs (Xiphosura) are an ancient group within the Chelicerata, known from the late Ordovician of Canada, around 445 million years ago.
+Their bodies are divided into an anterior prosoma (fused head and thorax) and a posterior opisthosoma, or abdomen.
+The upper surface of the prosoma is covered by a semicircular carapace (top part of the shell), while the underside bears five pairs of walking legs and a pair of pincer-like chelicerae.
 The mouth is on the underside of the prosoma, between the bases of the walking legs.